Music theory

 Composition: (120 min)

-• Realisation of a figured bass,
+• Realisation of a figured bass

-• Harmonising a chorale melody in baroque style,
+• Harmonising a chorale melody in baroque style

-• two-part counterpoint (composition task: cantus firmus movement in Renaissance style or invention in Baroque style),
+• two-part counterpoint (composition task: cantus firmus movement in Renaissance style or invention in Baroque style)

 • Analysis of a short tonal piano piece in terms of form, harmony, compositional technique

-Ear training: (60 min, 4 of the 5 tasks are set)
+Aural skills: (60 min, 4 of the 5 tasks will be given)

 • one-part free tonal,